 Class 4: The National Question and class struggle

 In the final class, we draw from the historical context of the first three classes to explore why the PSL understands the struggle for Black liberation to be a national liberation struggle.
-We analyze the relationship between this struggle liberation and the struggle for power today.
+We analyze the relationship between this national liberation struggle and the struggle for socialism today.